 Starting a Fire: Bringing Light to the Dark, by Tia Wakolee ©2018

 Tia Wakolee has done a brave and necessary thing.
 She has shared her stories with the world as a step in her journey of healing.
 She has done this in the form of a self-published book.
 I learned of it in a book review posted in Alaska Dispatch News.
-I went downtown and purchased it at Originale, 400 D St. in Anchorage.
-The owners of that restaurant have a bucket on the counter with copies of the book in it, for sale.
+I went downtown and purchased it at Originale, in Anchorage.
+The owners of that restaurant had a bucket on the counter with copies of the book in it, for sale.

 Stories of Survival

 Stories of surviving childhood sexual abuse in Alaska are abundant.
 Until recently, however, very few of these stories were documented by survivors.
 They have been shared aloud in clinics, counseling sessions, treatment centers, and in hushed words between friends.
 All of these settings still command some degree of secrecy (a provider must report only if a child’s safety is in danger and otherwise must maintain privacy of the disclosure).
 The terror and fear of sexual assault and abuse, reverberate for generations, affecting physical, mental, emotional, and spiritual health.
 The intricate network of family ties in rural Alaska can be protective, but sometimes families have shamed or silenced the survivor who spoke up and asked for help.
 Sometimes, too, inexperienced therapists have been overwhelmed by the details of these stories, and have failed to be helpful.
 When these things have happened, the sense of isolation has increased.